Sases: Identification with Phraotes

 In the 1st century CE, Phraotes, a Greek-speaking king of the city of Taxila, was met by the philosopher Apollonius of Tyana dated approximately to 46 CE, according to the Life of Apollonius Tyana written by Philostratus.
-The Gondophares who fits this date is Gondophares IV Sases, whose coinage has been dated to 40-78 AD.
-Apollionus describes the king as an Indian.
+The Gondophares who fits this date is Gondophares IV Sases, whose coinage has been dated to 40–78 CE.
+Apollonius describes the king as an Indian.